Top Reasons Life Insurance Won’t Pay Out in Canada

 2. Policy lapsed due to missed payment

-You need to make payments on life insurance to keep it active or your policy may lapse.
-So if something happens to you and you have missed payments, the insurer can deny your claim.
+You need to make timely payments on life insurance to keep it active or your policy may lapse.
+If something happens to you and you have missed payments, the insurer can deny your claim.

-Policies often lapse because premiums are too expensive for the policyholder to keep up with.
-This is especially true for permanent life insurance policies, which can cost up to seven and a half times more than a similar term policy.
+Policies often lapse because life insurance premiums are too expensive for the policyholder to keep up with.
+This is especially true for permanent life insurance policies, which can cost up to seven and a half times more than a similar term life insurance policy.

 3. Policyholder passes away during contestability period

-A contestability period is a set timeframe.
-This is usually one to two years after your policy is put into place.
+A contestability period is a set timeframe, usually one to two years after your policy is put into place.
 If you pass during your policy's contestability period, the insurance company might reevaluate your policy.

-This ensures you don't misrepresent yourself during the application process and protects the insurance companies from fraud.
+This ensures you don't misrepresent yourself during the application process and protects insurance companies from fraud.

 4. Death by suicide in the first two years

+Most life insurance policies include a suicide clause; if you die by suicide within the first two years of your policy being in place, it won't pay out your death benefit.
 This is the norm for life insurance policies in Canada, including with PolicyMe.
-If you die by suicide within the first two years of your policy being in place, most policies won't pay out your death benefit.

 A life insurance policy does cover death by suicide if it happens after you have held the policy for over two years.

 Sometimes beneficiaries don't know their loved ones have a life insurance policy.
-And when that happens, the person you named your beneficiary won't claim that benefit.
-You would be surprised how often this happens.
+When that happens, the person you named your beneficiary won't claim that benefit.
+It’s more common than you might think.

 We always recommend being transparent with your loved ones if you name them your beneficiary.
 It saves them the hassle and ensures they're financially protected as you intended!